 The Precision planters segment is the fastest-growing segment, with a CAGR of 7.5% due to the rising adoption of advanced farming technologies.
 The USDA states that precision agriculture can increase crop yields by up to 20% while reducing seed wastage by 15%.
 Farmers are increasingly investing in precision planters due to their ability to optimize planting depth, spacing, and seed placement.
 Additionally, the International Institute for Sustainable Development reports that precision tools reduce input costs by 10%, further boosting profitability.

-The Mechanically driven planters accounted for 50.1% of the market in 2024 because these planters are affordable, easy to maintain, and suitable for small-scale farmers.
+The mechanically driven planters accounted for 50.1% of the market in 2024 because these planters are affordable, easy to maintain, and suitable for small-scale farmers.
 The World Bank reports that over 80% of farms in developing countries rely on manual or mechanical tools due to limited access to advanced machinery.
 Mechanically driven planters are particularly important in regions like South Asia and Sub-Saharan Africa, where agriculture employs more than 60% of the workforce.
 Their simplicity and reliability make them indispensable for traditional farming systems, contributing significantly to global food production.

-The Electrical driven planters segment is predicted to advance at a CAGR of 8.3%.
+The electrically driven planters segment is predicted to advance at a CAGR of 8.3%.
 This growth is fueled by the increasing availability of renewable energy sources and advancements in battery technology.
 The IEA states that the global adoption of electric-powered agricultural equipment is expected to rise by 15% annually, driven by government incentives for sustainable farming.
 Additionally, the U.S. Environmental Protection Agency shows that electric machinery reduces greenhouse gas emissions by up to 30% compared to traditional fuel-powered tools.

 The Grains segment represented the largest end-use segment by holding a market share of 45.5% in 2024.
 This dominance is due to grains being staple crops globally, with wheat, rice, and maize covering over 70% of farmland worldwide.
 The FAO estimates that grain production must increase by 50% by 2050 to meet the needs of a growing population.
 Grains require efficient planting methods, making planters crucial for achieving high yields.
 This segment's importance lies in its role in ensuring global food security, as grains provide over 50% of the world’s caloric intake, particularly in developing nations.